monash-redcap/intake24_integration/README.md

 ## External Module Configurable Variables
 The following are the fields the user needs to configure before they can use the External Module.
 ### Intake24.com Survey URL
-The URL of your intake24 survey, e.g. https://intake24.com/surveys/LEHS_Survey
+The URL of your intake24 survey, e.g. https://intake24.com/surveys/LEHS_Survey.
 ### Intake24 Secret Key for signing the JSON payload
-This value should be the same as the 'JWT secret for user generation' configured at admin.intake24.com of your survey
+This value should be the same as the 'JWT secret for user generation' configured at admin.intake24.com of your survey, e.g. sIdjs4#2kK!js.
 ### Intake24 Redirect URL stored in the JSON payload
 When the intake24 survey is completed, the user will be directed to this URL.
 ### Intake24 User ID stored in the JSON payload
-Which REDCap field will be used as the user ID in intake24, this should be a unique ID in your REDCap project, e.g. record_id
+Which REDCap field will be used as the user ID in intake24, this should be a unique ID in your REDCap project, e.g. record_id.
 ### The instrument/form name that will trigger the creation of the intake24 URL
 Which REDCap instrument upon clicking 'Submit' will redirect the user to the intake24 survey.
 ### The field name that stores the generated intake24 URL with the JSON payload
 The REDCap text field will store the generated intake24 URL, this could be used to send a reminder to complete the survey.
+This field could be hidden or not accessible by normal users.